microsoft/KqlTools/Source/EtwKql/Readme.md

 For more, see the [original document](Unified%20Eventing%20Model.doc)

-## Etw2Kusto tool modes of operation
+## EtwKql tool modes of operation

-There are two modes of operation for the Etw2Kusto tool:
+There are two modes of operation for the EtwKql tool:

 ### Real time mode